 Shed dormers are generally easier to install because the new dormer frame sits on the frame of the home’s original structure.
 This also makes them easier to seal as well.

 Whether you are planning on tackling this project yourself or hiring a professional, it’s important that a thorough inspection of the roof and rafters is conducted beforehand.
-We recommend removing the least amount of rafters possible during construction of the dormer.
+We recommend removing the least amount of rafters possible during construction

 Remodeling tweets and photos posted daily.
 Join Us on Twitter